 So, it's really easy to hear the difference between these frequencies, just by hitting between the middle and the edge repeatedly, you'll hear the BOOM at the centre and the PING at the edge.
 This applies to all musical instruments - if you take a guitar and strum it in the middle of the strings, the sound is warm and full, then if you strum closer to the bridge, you'll hear more overtones and the sound becomes quite thin with more treble.
 It’s exactly the same concept as hitting the drum in the middle or the edge.

 We use the F0 fundamental (centre frequency) to set the overall pitch of the drum.
-This can be high for Jazz type drumming or low for Rock style drumming, and anywhere in between too.
+This can be high for jazz type drumming or low for rock style drumming, and anywhere in between too.
 Every drum has a range between the drumhead being too slack or too tight, so there are lots of frequencies and tunings to experiment with, based on the type of music you are playing and your personal style too.
 The benefit of using iDrumTune here is to take a reading of the pitch and identify what frequency you prefer for each of your drums.
 Then you can make sure your drum is always tuned to this frequency every time you play, or if you play in different bands you might use different tunings for different music genres, so the app helps you quickly get the sound you need at any moment in time.
 It's also useful if changing drumheads, or to make a record of the tunings used in a recording session.

 The F1 overtone frequency, which is most prominent when hitting the drum at the edge, is important to ensure that the drum is tuned evenly and vibrates with a clean and consistent profile.
 If one point has a slightly different frequency, this causes a vibration clash on the drumhead which makes the sound of the drum warble or modulate.
 In acoustics we call this condition ‘beating’ which occurs when two or more close but not exact frequencies occur at the same time.
 Beating in the drumhead means that the sound is not smooth, and you don’t get the pure tone of your drums when they are hit.

-In acoustics, we often use what’s called a ‘spectrum analyzer’ to see a graph of all the different frequencies that are heard in a sound signal. iDrumTune also has a spectrum analyzer feature built in, so you can see what vibration frequencies are being immitted by the drum, and you can then be more certain which is the F0 fundamental and which is F1 overtone.
+In acoustics and music production, we often use what’s called a ‘spectrum analyzer’ to see a graph of all the different frequencies that are heard in a sound signal. iDrumTune also has a spectrum analyzer feature built in, so you can see what vibration frequencies are being emitted by the drum, and you can then be more certain which is the F0 fundamental and which is F1 overtone.
 For example, if we hit a drum in the center, we expect F0 to be excited most, which is seen as a big spike on the spectrum analyzer at that frequency (image A).
 If we hit the drum at the edge, F1 is excited most and so we see the spike in a different place at a higher frequency (image B).
-What’s really cool is that if we hit the drum somewhere between the centre and edge, we excite both at the same time (image C) – our ears might not be able to pick out both frequencies, but the spectrum analyzer is more than capable of showing us what is happening in terms of drumhead vibration.
+What’s really cool is that if we hit the drum somewhere between the centre and edge, we excite both at the same time (image C) – our ears might not be able to pick out or distinguish between both frequencies, but the spectrum analyzer is more than capable of showing us what is happening in terms of drumhead vibration.
 It’s no surprise to see there are a few other much smaller spikes too, representing the other vibration modes of the drumhead that are less powerful.
-Generally for tuning, we can ignore these other modes, as the F0 and F1 frequencies tell us everything we need to know in order to tune a drum so it sounds amazing!
+Generally for tuning, we can ignore these other modes, as the F0 and F1 frequencies tell us everything we need to know in order to tune a drum so that it sounds amazing!